shadowga/website/_docs/index.md

 ### Discussions
 Discussions are thread-like posts that (when made) will show up on the community's front page.
 When a discussion is getting a lot of replies, it'll stay on the front for everyone to see.

-They're called discussions because you can endlessly... 'discuss' about anything.
+They're called discussions because you can endlessly *discuss* anything.
 Posts that are violating our guidelines can be locked or deleted.

 ### Tags and categories